ShawnJHL/Go/README.md

 ## COMPILE/RUN
 ---
 TO COMILE AND RUN
 > go run script.go

-TO JUST COMPILE.
-THE COMPILED FILE CAN BE RUN ON ANY OS.
+TO COMPILE ONLY.
+THE COMPILED FILE CAN BE RUN ON ANY OS
 > go build script.go

 ### PACKAGE
 ---
 EVERY GO PROGRAM IS MADE UP OF PACKAGES
 ```Go
 package main
 ```